 International Women's Day videos as classroom discussion starters to reinforce important gender concepts or to provide

 Below are some insightful gender resources for teachers and librarians.

 The International Women's Day Book Study provides in-depth material for five, hour-long lessons that can take place during classes or as

 extra-curricular activities.
 The International Women's Day Book Study covers literacy, history, drama and art objectives.
 It serves as an exciting

 and important introduction to the equality themes addressed in ‘Little Leaders: Bold Women in Black History’ - a beautifully illustrated book by

-Vashti Harrison, championing many women who have changed the world and in their own ways have all made a concerted #PressforProgress.
+Vashti Harrison, championing many women who have changed the world and in their own ways have all forged a #BalanceforBetter.